bemit/orbiter-annotations-util/README.md

 ## Take a Look

+Want to build console apps with dependency injection and annotations?
+Use this app skeleton: [elbakerino/console](https://github.com/elbakerino/console-di-annotations), powered by PHP-DI, uses Doctrine\Annotations with this package.

-Build event and middleware based apps with [Satellite](https://github.com/bemit/satellite-app), add annotation with this package.
+Build event and middleware based apps with [Satellite](https://github.com/bemit/satellite-app), also DI enabled and  annotation with this package.

 ## License